THE WHOLE TRUTH

 Injury

 Insurance companies often vigorously defend medical negligence claims against healthcare providers such as hospitals, doctors, surgeons, dentists, nurses, midwives, optometrists, psychologists, and chiropractors.
 Victims of medical negligence should make sure that they obtain the best legal advice and representation possible from a lawyer who specialises in representing patients and their families.
-Our medical negligence solicitors are passionate advocates for patients’ rights, and will ensure that all legal avenues are pursued in an efficient and professional manner.

 We always take privacy seriously and are confidential in all that we do.
 Your personal details are not given out to other companies, nor will you find yourself receiving unsolicited materials.

-No Win No Fee
+Benefits to you of a No Win No Fee agreement are:-

 The amount of compensation that can be awarded depends on the circumstances of the case.